 These days, I always try to sell something first before considering any other alternatives for getting rid of an item.
 We’ve brought in hundreds of dollars over the last two or three years, enough to pad our high interest savings accounts with extra funds that we wouldn’t have had otherwise.
 Try it!
 You might just catch the bug.

-This guest post is from SVB from The Digerati Life, who writes about various financial articles on frugality, credit management and investing.
+This article is from SVB from The Digerati Life, who writes about various financial articles on frugality, credit management and investing.
 Check out her review on discount brokers as well as tips on how to get your first credit card.